pedrorfmlopes-sys/InvoiceExpressPro/docs/SELF_HOST_QUICKSTART.md

    .\scripts\windows\start_pg.cmd
    ```

-   *Check the script to adjust password/user if needed.*
+   *Check the script to ensure credentials match your Postgres setup.*

 3. **Run Smoke Test (Verify)**
    To ensure everything is working correctly with Postgres: